-If you want to avoid colds or flu this season, a trip to your local greengrocer is a great place to start.
+If you want to stay well this season, a trip to your local greengrocer is a great place to start.

 Citrus after stress